espidev/ProtectionStones/README.md

         Auto Hide: false
         #Disable returning the block when the pstone is removed/reclaimed?
         No Drop: false
+        #Silk Touch: if true, ore-blocks that are also configured by ProtectionStones will disallow Silk Touch drops
+        Silk Touch: false
         #Block Piston pushing of pstones by default; recommend to set to true if "No Drop" is false, as it can be abused to gain more pstones.
         Block Piston: true
         #Default priority type for this block type pstone